OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

 In these equations, the states are `x`, `y`, and `z`, and the residuals are `r0`, `r1`, and `r2`.
 The variable `c` is a normal input, and `y_out` is an explicit output.
-Note that the number of states must equal the number of residuals in order for the system to have a unique and valid solution.
-You can start defining your implicit component by inheriting from `ImplicitComponent` instead of `Component`.
+Note that the number of states must equal the number of residuals for the system to have a unique and valid solution.
+We can start defining our implicit component by inheriting from `ImplicitComponent` instead of `Component`.
 This class allows the definition of two additional iotypes: `state` and `residual`.

 When an ImplicitComponent executes, it must solve its residual equations to find its states.
-You can provide this method, or you can use the one built into the ImplicitComponent base class, which calls scipy.optimize.fsolve.
-We will use the built-in here, and don't need to define a new method called `evaluate` which is called during the iterative solution.
+We can provide this method, or we can use the one built into the ImplicitComponent base class, which calls ``scipy.optimize.fsolve``.
+We will use the built-in here and don't need to define a new method called `evaluate` which is called during the iterative solution.
 The `evaluate` function needs to calculate the residuals for the current value of the state.
 It should also calculate any explicit outputs.